silverbulletmd/silverbullet/website/Frontmatter.md

 Frontmatter is a common format to attach additional metadata (data about data) to markdown documents.

+In SilverBullet there are multiple ways to attach [[Metadata]] to a page, frontmatter is one of them.

 You create it by starting your markdown document with `---` followed by [[YAML]] encoded attributes and then ending with `---` again.
 Followed by the regular body of your document.

 Here is an example: